-The Government itself discouraged luxury expenditures and scaled up various social protection programs and emergency healthcare services.
+The government itself discouraged luxury expenditures and scaled up various social protection programs and emergency healthcare services.
 The packages and policy support regarding fiscal sectors were as follows:

-The Government has distributed BDT 12.58 billion to give BDT 2,500 to each of 5 million households amid Coronavirus crisis.
+The government has distributed BDT 12.58 billion to give BDT 2,500 to each of 5 million households amid corona virus crisis.
 The beneficiaries will include rickshaw pullers, daily-wage workers, construction workers, farm labourers, salespersons, employees of small businesses, poultry workers, transport workers, and hawkers.
-They will get the money via mobile financing service providers Nagad, bKash, Rocket and SureCash.
-The Government bears the transaction fees.
-The total fund allocated for

-BDT 7.50 billion (approx. USD 89 million) and BDT 1.00 billion (approx. USD 12 million) as special honorarium paid to doctors, nurses, health workers and others and also to compensate against their deaths.
-The Government has allocated for BDT 95.00 billion subsidy for agriculture sector as part of efforts to ensure enough supply of food during the Coronavirus crisis.
+They will get the money via mobile financing service providers Nagad, bKash, Rocket and Sure Cash.
+The government bears the transaction fees.
+The total fund allocated for BDT 7.50 billion (approx. USD 89 million) and BDT 1.00 billion (approx. USD12 million) as special honorarium paid to doctors, nurses, health workers and others and also to compensate against their deaths.
+The government has allocated for BDT 95.00 billion subsidy for agriculture sector as part of efforts to ensure enough supply of food during the corona virus crisis.
 The money has been allocated for fertilizer, irrigation, mechanization, marketing of products and other things necessary in agriculture.
-The Government will continue giving allowances to freedom fighters, senior citizens, widows, students and people with disabilities.
-For doing this smoothly, the Government additionally allocated BDT 8.15 billion as an expansion of cash allowance programs for the poor; free food distribution of BDT 25.00 billion; BDT 7.70 billion for OMS of rice at 10 taka/kg; BDT 21.30 billion for construction of home for homeless people; BDT 8.60 billion for additional procurement of paddy/rice (2.0 lac ton); incentives for farm mechanization for BDT 32.20 billion;
+The government will continue giving allowances to freedom fighters, senior citizens, widows, students and people with disabilities.
+For doing this smoothly, the government additionally allocated BDT 8.15 billion as an expansion of cash allowance programs for the poor; free food distribution of BDT 25.00 billion; BDT 7.70 billion for OMS of rice at 10 taka/kg; BDT 21.30 billion for construction of home for homeless people; BDT 8.60 billion for additional procurement of paddy/rice (2.0 lac ton); incentives for farm mechanization for BDT 32.20 billion;

-Subsidize the bank loan interest whose payment was postponed during the April-May'20 period for BDT 20.00 billion.; Credit for self-employment venture (through Palli-Sanchay Bank, Probashi Kallyan Bank, Karmasangsthan Bank and PKSF) for BDT 32.00 billion to assist migrant workers, unemployed youth and rural population during the economic crisis caused by the Coronavirus pandemic.
-As a part of Government's social protection program, the Government has allocated a fund for BDT 15 billion to assist unemployed and distressed workers in the RMG, leather goods and footwear industries.
+Subsidize the bank loan interest whose payment was postponed during the April-May period for BDT 20.00 billion.; Credit for self-employment venture (through Palli-Sanchay Bank, Probashi Kallyan Bank, Karmasangsthan Bank and PKSF) for BDT 32.00 billion to assist migrant workers, unemployed youth and rural population during the economic crisis caused by the corona virus pandemic.
+As a part of government's social protection program, the government has allocated a fund for BDT 15 billion to assist unemployed and distressed workers in the RMG, leather goods and footwear industries.

-Cutting of import taxes on medical and protective items: NBR waived 12 types of safety products and test kits from import duties and taxes.
+Cutting of import taxes on medical and protective items: NBR waives of 12 types of safety products and test kits from import duties and taxes.
 VAT exempted at import, manufacturing and trading stage for 17 types of medical equipment including soapy alcohol, COVID-19 testing kits, PPE, 3-ply surgical masks, protective spectacles/goggles, and raw materials for hand sanitizers, surgical masks, and disinfectants.
+VAT reduced from 15 percent to 5 percent for manufacturing maize and VAT exemption on locally produced mustard oil.
+VAT exempted on agricultural machineries such as Power Ripper, Power Tiller operated Seeder, Combined Harvester, Rotary Tiller etc. at the trading.

-Filing/Payment Deadline Extension: The Government approved draft legislation to extend the time for taxpayers to file their tax returns and to pay their taxes as relief measures in response to the COVID-19 pandemic.
+Filing/Payment Deadline Extension: The government approved draft legislation to extend the time for taxpayers to file their tax returns and to pay their taxes as relief measures in response to the Corona virus (COVID-19) pandemic.
 Separate draft legislation to amend the Value Added Tax (VAT) rules has been approved allowing the National Board of Revenue (NBR) to extend the time limit for submission of VAT returns.
 Taxpayers that comply with the filing and payment deadlines, as extended under the relief measures, will not be subject to penalty or interest assessments.

-10.1.4 OTHER SOCIAL MEASURES BY THE GOVERNMENT
+10.1.5 OTHER SOCIAL MEASURES BY THE GOVERNMENT